2/15/2021

 How Often Should I Feed My Puppy?

-As to when these scheduled feedings should occur, that depends on you and your pup.
-For example, you could establish mealtimes at 7 a.m., 1 p.m., and 7 p.m. to space them apart nicely.
 The timing largely depends on your personal preferences, but it’s important to stick with a schedule once you set it.
 Dogs are creatures of habit.
-Feeding on a regular schedule will help provide the security and predictability of mealtime and making a trip outside soon afterward.
+Feeding on a regular schedule will help provide the security and predictability of mealtime, which in turn may help them not overeat.

 How Can I Tell if My Puppy is Eating the Right Amount of Food?

-We agree with what our friends from the American Kennel Club (AKC) suggest, “Watch the dog, not the dish.”
-The best way to determine if you’re dishing out the right amount of food is to monitor your puppy’s body condition, not the amount of food eaten or left behind.
-Food consistently left behind may indicate that you’re giving your pup too large a portion, but a better gauge is to keep an eye on your pup’s body as she grows.
+The best way to determine if you’re dishing out the right amount of food is to monitor your puppy’s body condition.
+Food consistently left behind could be an indicator that you’re feeding your puppy too much, but a better gauge is to keep an eye on your their body as they grow.

 It’s important to remember that treats are just that – treats.
-Some tasty treats are great for training your puppy or showing him some extra affection, but you shouldn’t spoil the little furball too much.
+Some tasty treats are great for training your puppy or showing him some extra affection, but you shouldn’t spoil your little furball too much.
 The AKC recommends following the “10 percent rule,” which means that treats should make up no more than 10 percent of your four-legged friend’s diet.
 Fortunately, smaller treats like Bil-Jac Little Jacs can help you reward your pup without going overboard.

 When Should I Switch My Puppy to Adult Dog Food?